cromica/cromica.github.io/_drafts/2016-02-11-first-2016-it-camp-community-event.md

 ### The sessions

-1. **First 13 steps to be able to design an application for Azure Service Fabric** - Radu Vunvulea
+**First 13 steps to be able to design an application for Azure Service Fabric** - Radu Vunvulea

-> This presentation will introduce you in the most important concept of Azure Service Fabric with real life examples and demos.
-This is not a how to session, this is a session with the pillars of Azure Service Fabric.
+`This presentation will introduce you in the most important concept of Azure Service Fabric with real life examples and demos.
+This is not a how to session, this is a session with the pillars of Azure Service Fabric.`

-2. **Building my first mobile app with UWP** - Romulus Crisan
+**Building my first mobile app with UWP** - Romulus Crisan

-> Nowadays all sorts of devices are popping up into our lives and being a developer I’m intrigued by the idea of customizing or building apps for this type of devices.
+`Nowadays all sorts of devices are popping up into our lives and being a developer I’m intrigued by the idea of customizing or building apps for this type of devices.
 As you all know perfectly our time is limited and since I make my living out of Microsoft technology until recently the only real option to tinker with this devices was to learn a new technology.
 Personally I loved the idea of learning something completely new but my boss and my family decide against it.
 Last year Microsoft launched the new Universal Windows Platform and I thought that this is my “breakout” ticket since I already know most of the technology, or at least I thought I knew it … .
 So in this session I want to share my experience on building my first mobile application using Microsoft Universal Windows Platform.
-To be more specific I will talk about tools, data binding and layouts.
+To be more specific I will talk about tools, data binding and layouts.`

+Hope to see you there.